 The two main events of this temple are Ochira Kali in mid June, and the Panthranduvilakku festival celebrated for 12 days in November / December.

-The sanctuary is spread across 26 sq. kms artificial lake formed by Thenmala Dam.
-According to recent archaeological findings, this place has witnessed one of the oldest river valley civilisations in India, even older than Indus valley.
-Remains of Stone Age culture dating back 5210-4420 BC have been excavated from a large cave near the river.
-The cave also contains ancient paintings.
+The sanctuary is spread across 26 sq. km artificial lake formed by Thenmala Dam.
+According to recent archaeological findings, this place has witnessed one of the oldest river valley .....

 At a distance of 33 Kms from Kollam Railway Station, Matha Amrithanandamayi Ashram is the residence of Matha Amrithanandamayi Devi, one of the popular female guru in India.

 The ashram is situated at Amrithapuri near Mallikavu.
 This Math has a beautiful temple and facilities for more than 700 devotees to stay at a time.
 The main deity worshipped at the temple in Ashram is Goddess Kali.
 Mata is called as Ammaby by the devotees all over the world.
 Thousands of people come to experience the unique darshan of Mata, in which she holds each devotee in her arms like a mother embracing a child.

 Amrithapuri is 4 Kms from Vavvakkavu Junction on NH47.
 It can be reached by frequent buses from Kollam.

 Heritage | Pilgrimage